RESILIENT PEOPLE PODCAST

 In this episode, I speak with educational consultant, Jane Kristoffy, in Toronto.
 Jane is a teacher, guidance counsellor and operates a consulting business to help students, parents and educators everywhere.

+Her goal is to help elementary, high school, university and college students to reach their personal and education goals.
 Jane and I spoke about building resilience in children, and how this generation of parents may be getting things wrong.
 She offers some great tips to gently loosen our grip and how our kids will benefit in the long run.

 DECEMBER 10TH, 2020 | 13:48 | S1:E5

-Matthew Pullan is 18 years old and lives in Bury, near Manchester, in the UK.
-He’s preparing for university, continuing to study, spends time with friends where possible during the pandemic, and blogs about running and exercise.
+Matthew Pullan is 18 years old and lives in Bury, England.
+It's a city near Manchester.
+He’s preparing for university, continuing to study, spends time with friends where possible during the pandemic, and runs a blog.
+The blog revolves around Matthew's love of running as well as his experience living with terminal brain cancer.
+We spoke about his illness, where his resilience comes from, how his blog inspires others to push themselves forward.

 NOVEMBER 26TH, 2020 | 12:22 | S1:E4

-Terrence’s story of resilience stems from his desire for community.
+In this episode, I speak with Terrence Rodriguez who faced struggles, isolation and loneliness through his journey as a transgender man.
+Terrence’s story of resilience stems from his desire for finding his own community.
 By recognizing the struggle that many LGBTQ youth go through, he launched a social hub and advocacy group in Toronto called, REXpride.

 It is a safe space for them to gather, make friends, be among their peers and feel open and confident in their identity.
 If there’s one thing we can take away from this episode it’s “you’re not alone”.
-There is always a community out there who understands you and wants to help you.

 NOVEMBER 26TH, 2020 | 23:33 | S1:E3